 When you lose electrolytes, you need to replace them.
 There are many over-the-counter products for doing this.
 Most people get these through their regular meals by eating meats, vegetables and fruits.
 But there are also sports drinks, gels, candies and gummies you can take.
 There’s even a tablet that you can dissolve in water and drink.

 If you’re planning outdoor activities, try to schedule them for the cooler parts of the day.
 Make sure that you’re dressed in light, cool clothing when the weather is warm.

 Prevention for Babies and Young Children

-Children lose fluids and electrolytes just like adults do, so make sure your child has access to plenty of water and other fluids, especially if she’s very physically active or if it’s a warm day.
-And make sure your child eats plenty of fruits and veggies -- they contain lots of water.
+Children lose fluids and electrolytes just like adults do, so make sure your child has access to plenty of water and other fluids, especially if they’re very physically active or if it’s a warm day.
+And make sure your child eats plenty of fruits and veggies -- that contain lots of water.